-|Nginx||Nginx is an open-source HTTP and reverse proxy server that is used as the front-end load balancer for the Chef Server.
+|Nginx||Nginx is an open-source HTTP and reverse proxy server that is used as the front-end load balancer for the server.
 All requests to the Chef Server API are routed through Nginx.|

-|PostgreSQL||PostgreSQL is the data storage repository for the Chef Server.|
+|PostgreSQL||PostgreSQL is the data storage repository for the server.|

-|Chef Server API||The Chef Server API is used to provide access to objects on the Chef Server.|
+|Chef Server API||The Chef Server API is used to provide access to objects on the server.|

-|Data Bags||A data bag is a global variable that is stored as JSON data and is accessible from a Chef Server.|
+|Data Bags||A data bag is a global variable that is stored as JSON data and is accessible from a server.|

-|Environments||An environment is a way to map an organization’s real-life workflow to what can be configured and managed when using Chef Server.|
+|Environments||An environment is a way to map an organization’s real-life workflow to what can be configured and managed when using server.|

-|Node Objects||The node object consists of the run-list and node attributes, which is a JSON file that is stored on the Chef Server.
-The chef-client gets a copy of the node object from the Chef Server during each Chef run and places an updated copy on the Chef Server at the end of each Chef run.|
+|Node Objects||The node object consists of the run-list and node attributes, which is a JSON file that is stored on the server.
+The chef-client gets a copy of the node object from the server during each chef-client run and places an updated copy on the server at the end of each chef-client run.|

-|Roles||A role is a way to define certain patterns and processes that exist across nodes in a Chef organization as belonging to a single job function.|
+|Roles||A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.|

-|Search||Search indexes allow queries to be made for any type of data that is indexed by the Chef Server, including data bags (and data bag items), environments, nodes, and roles.|
+|Search||Search indexes allow queries to be made for any type of data that is indexed by the server, including data bags (and data bag items), environments, nodes, and roles.|